tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} Details about how to get access, permissions, and authorization to use the API are provided.
 The overview usually links out to a getting started topic that makes it easy for the user to sign up, register, get API keys or permissions, and start using the API. {{cb-end}}

+{{cb}} The documentation provides opportunities for experiential/opportunistic users to start learning immediately through code and trial/error, and for more systematic users to learn by reading concepts first. {{cb-end}}

 {{cb}} A sandbox environment is available for users to try out the tool on their own and get a better understanding of how it works. {{cb-end}}

 {{cb}} If there are different roles and permission levels that correspond to varying capabilities, these roles are noted in all places they apply, such as within the individual API reference.
 For example, if only admin roles can use a certain API, this is noted in the API reference and in any places that use the API. {{cb-end}}